microsoft/LUIS-Samples/README.md

 * [Advanced learning with LUIS](https://www.youtube.com/watch?v=39L0Gv2EcSk)
 * [Channel 9 Deep Dive into LUIS and Chatbots](https://channel9.msdn.com/Blogs/MVP-Azure/Cognitive-Services-Episode-3-Deep-dive-into-LUIS-and-Chatbots)

+## Related Projects

+* [Universal Language Intelligence Service](https://github.com/Microsoft/Universal-Language-Intelligence-Service): A wrapper for the Microsoft LUIS cognitive that provides universal language support (after training) using the bing translate api

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a